ubc/compair/README.md

 ### Additional Setup

-In order for the cron job to work properly, you must also create an additional celery process (ex: `celery beat -A celery_worker.celery`).
+In order for the cron job to work properly, you must also create an additional celery process (ex: `celery -A celery_worker.celery beat`).
 You should also set `CELERY_TIMEZONE` to your preferred timezone so that the automatic scheduler will reset properly at 3:00 a.m. in your timezone.

 You can set the data the first time by running: